Anglers for Clean Water

 How Anglers for Clean Water Works

 CBF's Anglers for Clean Water (ACW) program aims to grow and strengthen that partnership by reaching out each month to established angling clubs across the Chesapeake Bay watershed to inspire, educate, equip, and mobilize them to be advocates for clean water.
-CBF's ACW team members—Bill Goldsborough, Chris Moore, and John Page Williams—are all hard-core anglers.
-Each month they will assemble a package of three-to-four stories about fish habitat and clean water that clubs can share with their members and post on their websites.
+CBF's ACW team members—Chris Moore and John Page Williams—are both hard-core anglers.
+Periodically they will assemble a package of three-to-four stories about fish habitat and clean water that clubs can share with their members and post on their websites.

 Some of the stories will be good news, others not so nice.
 Either way, the stories will shoot straight about the science, and in many cases, they'll offer Bay-area anglers opportunities to get involved in hands-on projects such as oyster reef restoration and stream buffer planting.
 From time to time, we'll also ask them to weigh in on specific issues like addressing polluted runoff from urban and suburban areas.
 Sometimes, the stories will offer tips that can help improve club members' fishing experiences.
 After all, the more anglers learn about how the Chesapeake and its tributaries "work," the more they will grow in understanding the behavior of the fish they seek through the seasons.